Ex-Childcare Worker Admits to Assaulting Seven Children Offers Hollow Apology to Families

 After the statements of opinion, the defense made its closing argument.

-When he finished his final statement, he sat down in the defendant’s chair as if he had collapsed.
-His face was flushed, and he looked down with a vacant stare.
+After concluding his final statement, he collapsed into his seat at the defendant’s bench.
+His face flushed, and he stared downward with a vacant expression.

-The verdict will be handed down on November 14.
+The verdict will be delivered on November 14.

 Interview and text by: Ryo Nakahira